The NSW Battery PRDS Incentive is Now Available Book Now

 What NOT to do when Cleaning your Panels

-Don't use harsh brushes or anything with ‘teeth’ (brooms with hard bristles, anything that is not soft etc.), as you may scratch the panels’ surface, lowering its efficiency, defeating the whole purpose of cleaning your panels in the first place.
+Don't use harsh brushes or anything with ‘teeth’ (brooms with hard bristles, anything that is not soft etc.).

-We do not recommend attempting to clean your solar panels from the roof or any high places, as it will be unsafe and could cause serious injury, and in some cases, death.
-We strongly recommend hiring a professional to clean your panels if they are not easily accessible from the ground.
+We do not recommend attempting to clean your solar panels from the roof or any high places, as it is unsafe and could cause serious injury, and in some cases, death.

-How do you Maintain a Solar Battery?
+How do you Maintain Home Battery Storage?

 Ensuring your battery is at full health can not only give you peace of mind, but it also allows you to continue getting maximum performance out of your investment.
 A battery that isn’t working at full capacity, or at all is wasted money and, in most cases, can be fixed relatively fast.

-Regular Solar Health Checks
+Consistent Battery Health Checks

 Manufacturers may provide updates for your battery, so regularly check to see if there are any available updates to install for your battery.
 These could have small fixes that allow for more efficiency or removal of any glitches they may be causing problems.